Chewbaccastein/CS50_project/README.md

 - Live mode: current time based on server-synced time
 - Test mode: let's user chage current time in order to test the Cuckoo alarm/hourly sings

+### Limitations
+Currently, it only works on Windows, as the msvcrt module is used to detect keyboard inputs while the program is running.